Facelift in Brazil: Deep Plane planning for U.S. patients

 Fear of scars

-The incisions are strategically positioned: within the hair in the temporal region, in the natural fold in front of the ear, contouring the lobe and continuing behind the ear.
-When healed, they are practically invisible.
-The incision under the chin, when necessary, is placed in a natural fold and disappears completely.
+The incisions are positioned within the hair in the temporal region, in the natural fold in front of the ear, around the lobe and behind the ear.
+They are planned to become discreet, but every patient forms scars differently.
+The incision under the chin, when necessary, is placed in a natural fold, but no scar should be promised as invisible.

 What can go wrong in a facelift?